 IRS Tax Information (pdf)

 Repaying a RefundPlan members who cease employment and take a refund may be eligible to restore cancelled service credit by repaying the refund.
 Only members who return to plan participation are eligible to repay a refund.
 Members must notify NPERS within five years of reemployment if they wish to repay a refund.
+Refund applications must be submitted to NPERS at least 60 days prior to termination or the 5-year deadline.
 Please refer to the plan booklet (pdf) for additional information.